Lastaapps/nac_coloring/README.md

 These were generated randomly and only graphs with significant number of triangle connected components were kept (we did not find graphs with more monochromatic classes).

+### NAC-critical graphs

+These were generated randomly using the threshold function for NAC-coloring existence from [paper](https://arxiv.org/abs/2510.05838) *Sharp thresholds for NAC-colourings and stable cuts in random graphs*.
+For each vertex number, only graphs with at least |V(G)|/4 triangle components were kept.

 ## License

 The code is licensed under MIT license.